CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <hr class="full-line">

-# Getting Started
+# Getting started

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-This guide will show you how to begin building with App Components.
-To make best use of the following tutorials, be sure you've already reviewed the [Overview of App Components](/docs/overview-of-app-components).
+This guide will show you how to begin building with app components.
+To make best use of the following tutorials, be sure you've already reviewed the [overview of app components](/docs/overview-of-app-components).

 <hr>